datascijedi/website/CONTRIBUTING.md

 The website is deployed with Netlify via [netlify_deploy.sh](https://github.com/datascijedi/website/blob/main/netlify_deploy.sh) and [netlify.toml](https://github.com/datascijedi/website/blob/main/netlify.toml).

-To update the Quarto version used for Netlify production deployments and deploy previews, [find the link](https://github.com/quarto-dev/quarto-cli/releases) to the tarball (it should with "linux-amd64.tar.gz") and update `QUARTO_TARBALL_URL` in [netlify_deploy.sh](https://github.com/datascijedi/website/blob/main/netlify_deploy.sh) with this link.
+To update the Quarto version used for Netlify production deployments and deploy previews, [find the link](https://github.com/quarto-dev/quarto-cli/releases) to the tarball (it should end with "linux-amd64.tar.gz") and update `QUARTO_TARBALL_URL` in [netlify_deploy.sh](https://github.com/datascijedi/website/blob/main/netlify_deploy.sh) with this link.

 ## JEDI Membership